PSModule/Store/README.md

 Imagine a user called `BobMarley` logs in to the `GitHub` module.
 The following would exist in the store:

-- `GitHub` containing module configuration, like default user, host and client id to use if not otherwise specified.
+- `GitHub` containing module configuration, like default user, host and client ID to use if not otherwise specified.
 - `GitHub.BobMarley` containing user configuration
 - `GitHub.BobMarley.AccessToken` containing the access token for the user with the validity stored in the metadata
 - `GitHub.BobMarley.RefreshToken` containing the refresh token for the user with the validity stored in the metadata